oniongithub/onions-gs-lua/README.md

 * **Remove Adverts** - Removes materials that relate to server advertisements.

 ## Miscellaneous
-* **Clean Resetscore** - Saves you when you misstype rs by correcting it before it's sent to the server.
+* **Clean Resetscore** - Saves you when you misstype RS by correcting it before it's sent to the server.
 * **Anti-AFK** - Forces in_left and in_right in the createmove callback to disable CS:GO's AFK kicking.
 * **Auto Team Selection** - Automatically joins the set team when you fully connect.
 * **Killsay** - Posts a message when you kill someone, and it can be set to target everyone or certain players.